-Neeraj Chopra: 10 things you need to know about India's first world champion in athletics
+Commonwealth Games 2018: 10 things you need to know about Neeraj Chopra, India's first CWG gold medallist in javelin throw

 #2 His mother is a homemaker and his father is a farmer.
 Speaking about his family background, he once said, “My mother is a homemaker and my father is a farmer.
 My two younger sisters don’t show any interest in sports.”